 senior manager means any senior executive, other than a director or company secretary, within the GDG Group who makes or participates in making decisions that affect the whole, or a substantial part, of the business of the entity; or has the capacity to significantly affect the entity's financial standing.
-This will ordinarily be members of the Executive Teams of GDG or Ascalon Capital Limited and members of the Leadership Team of Generation Life Limited.
+This will ordinarily be members of the Executive Teams of GDG and members of the leadership team of Generation Life Limited, Lonsec Holdings Pty Ltd and Evidentia Group Holdings Pty Ltd and their related bodies corporate.